 Those working in specified activities will be classed as engaging in regulated activity.
 Put simply, this is anyone who is teaching, training, instructing, coaching, caring for or supervising children.
 Anyone engaged in personal or intimate care or supervising children overnight, whether or not this is supervised, is also considered to be in regulated activity.
-Anyone who is carrying out such a role would most likely be eligible for an enhanced DBS check, with a children's barred list check.
+Anyone who is Safeguarding and Child Protection Policy - v7.4 - 13/01/2025 carrying out such a role would most likely be eligible for an enhanced DBS check, with a children's barred list check.